HaimHamiel/note-app/README.md

 ## 🚀 About Me
-My name is Haim, I’m a Full stack developer experienced with React, NodeJS, and MongoDB.
+My name is Haim, I’m a Full-stack developer experienced with React, NodeJS, and MongoDB.
 I have built web platforms that help users create smart consumption habits and reduce monthly costs.